Galvan7/Cipher-Craft/README.md

 ## Steps to run

 Only `flex` and `bison` are required to be installed on your machine.
-The code has been tested last on Ubuntu 20.04.
+The code has been tested last on Ubuntu 20.04 and on Kali Virtual box for windows.

 ```bash
 sudo apt-get install flex